JDN89/JDN89/README.md

 - 📖 I am __currently learning__
   - Azure
-  - Rust: I spend a lot of time working in the terminal (💞️ Neovim) and I want to create some awsome CLI tools to improve my workflow
+  - Rust: I spend a lot of time working in the terminal and I want to create some awsome CLI tools to improve my workflow
   - Nuxt: I'm building my personal webiste with [Nuxt Content V2](https://content.nuxtjs.org/blog/announcing-v2)

 - 🌱 What I __plan on learning next__: